 Lastly—and most seriously—an orange flame in your furnace could tip you off to a dangerous buildup of carbon monoxide in your home.
 Carbon monoxide is a colorless and odorless gas that can result from the incomplete combustion of natural gas or propane.
 If there’s enough of it inside your home, you might experience headaches, nausea, and eventually, death.
 The orange flame that you spot in your furnace might represent your only warning before the situation escalates to the point of no return.

 Leave It to the Furnace Experts

 The most important thing to remember if your furnace’s flame turns orange is that you shouldn’t ignore it.
 It’s a sign of a problem that you need to deal with immediately.
-So, if you spot this telltale sign of trouble, contact John Henry's Plumbing, Heating, and Air right away.
+So, if you spot this telltale sign of trouble, contact John Henry's Plumbing, Heating, Air, and Electrical right away.
 Then, we’ll dispatch one of our expert technicians to find and fix your problem.

 We’ve served the Lincoln, Nebraska community for over 20 years.
 We offer a complete range of Heating installation, maintenance, and repair services to keep your home’s HVAC in top shape.
 We’re also the recipients of the Better Business Bureau’s Integrity Award and its Excellence in Customer Service award, so you’ll always know you’re dealing with a reputable HVAC service provider.
-If you see an orange flame in your furnace or experience any other heating issues, call John Henry's Plumbing, Heating, and Air, and we’ll solve your problem without delay.
+If you see an orange flame in your furnace or experience any other heating issues, call John Henry's Plumbing, Heating, Air, and Electrical, and we’ll solve your problem without delay.